Introduction

 - Seizures

-However, dogs process THC very differently than humans, and even small doses can be dangerous.
+However, dogs metabolize THC very differently than humans—and even tiny doses can cause serious reactions.

 Is THC Safe for Dogs?